 Can I Visit?

 We love it when parents come to visit their volunteer when possible.
-Each location is different, so please contact the office before you make any travels plans.
+Each location is different, so please contact the office before you make any travel plans.
 Also, due to their teaching schedule, it often works best for you to visit after their semester is over.
 We have more details about visiting your volunteer here.

 Just be careful to check to see if you'll need a visa to enter the country!
 ILP takes care of getting their visa as a volunteer, but you'll want to apply for a tourist visa for a quick trip to some countries.